Empowerment Series: Afro-Latina Actress, Writer, Filmmaker, and Podcast Host, Grasie Mercedes Shares “Grand Crew” with AW

 I like to end AW interviews with a positive message, advice, or quote to inspire, empower and encourage.
 For anyone reading, who is feeling like they are not enough.
 What encouraging words can you share?
 You are enough.
 You might not feel like you are 100% but you have to believe that you are!
 I’ve been hearing a lot of stories of young people committing suicide.
 It makes me sad to know that people are in so much pain without knowing how much they are loved.
 There are outlets, people care more than you think and would be happy to be there for you.
 It’s hard knowing what to do when those thoughts come but understanding they are normal.
 No matter how pretty, successful, wealthy, or how perfect things look on social media, we all have these feelings.

 Believing you are defective for any reason is a damaging lie.
-The feeling of “not enough” lives within all of us but manifests, differently.
-Men and women who struggle with the painful emotion think they are not deserving of good things.
+The feeling of “not enough” lives within all of us but manifests in different ways.
+Men and women who struggle with painful emotions think they are not deserving of good things.
 The rationale behind this sense of lack varies and can stem from one’s own critical inner voice, trauma, or living in a judgmental environment.
 We can be our worst enemy at times.
 Giving ourselves grace and learning self-love is a critical part of overcoming the battle of feeling like we are not enough.

 If you are in a place of “not enough” own it.
 You are not alone, accept what you are feeling.
 Decide who you want to be, and how you want to live your life – don’t sell yourself short.
 Surrounding yourself with positive people who uplift and believe in you can be a helpful reminder of your greatness.
 Do not strive for perfection, just the best self you can be, that is enough.
 You are enough!